redis/redis-doc/topics/threaded-io.md

 ```

 ### Dispatch read/write tasks to I/O threads
-So when the `server.clients_pending_read` is ready (same for the writing process), we need to dispatch them to the I/O threads which are waiting.
+So when the `server.clients_pending_read` is ready (same for the write), we need to dispatch them to the I/O threads which are waiting.

 Redis prepared a global variable `io_threads_list` to store the task. `io_threads_list` is a list type variable with thread number length (configured by `io-threads n`).
 Its item value is a list as well which each sub-item stores the `client` object pointer.